openharmony/docs/en/application-dev/reference/apis/js-apis-file-backup.md

 ## GeneralCallbacks

-Provides general callbacks invoked during the backup or restoration process.
+Provides callbacks to be used in the backup or restoration process.
 The backup service uses these callbacks to notify the client of the backup/restoration phase of the application.

 **System capability**: SystemCapability.FileManagement.StorageService.Backup